AidanLevy05/MATH447-ChatRoom/README.md

 6. Step 3
 7. Implement AES-256-GCM for message encryption
 8. Step 3
-9. Implement SHA-256 for key derivation
-10. Step 3
-11. Run program, ensure that server cannot read the encrypted messages
+9. Run program, ensure that server cannot read the encrypted messages
+10. Have an encrypted verion and un-encrypted version to show the server reading or not reading the messages